Gabrielbrandao27/Animesdle/README.md

 Web Application similar to a "Wordle", but for Animes!

-# Stpes for running the Game:
+# Steps for running the Game:

 ## Prerequisites:
 * 💻 Frontend (React + Vite)